CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP.md

 The following example commands configure two switches (spine01 and spine02) that form one virtual router group (VRID 44) with IPv4 address 10.0.0.1/24 and IPv6 address 2001:0db8::1/64. *spine01* is the master; it has a priority of 254. *spine02* is the backup VRRP router.

 {{%notice note%}}
-VRRP needs a primary address assigned to the parent interface to use as the source address on VRRP advertisement packets (swp1 in the example below).
+A primary address is required for the parent interface to use as the source address on VRRP advertisement packets.
 {{%/notice%}}

 {{< tabs "TabID438 ">}}